-While you can get millions of dollars’ worth of term life insurance coverage, guaranteed issue life insurance coverage often caps at $50,000.
-Again, its design is based around simply helping your surviving loved ones pay for your final expenses.
+While you can get millions of dollars’ worth of term life insurance coverage, guaranteed issue life insurance coverage often caps at $15,000-50,000—depending on the company.
+Again, its design is based around simply helping surviving loved ones pay for final expenses.

-Quotacy works with Gerber Life to provide guaranteed issue coverage options.
-Gerber’s guaranteed issue policy is available in all U.S. states except for Montana.
-Take a look at the examples and table below to get an idea on what a guaranteed issue policy can cost.
+Quotacy works with a select few top guaranteed issue life insurance providers.
+Take a look at the examples below to get an idea on what a guaranteed issue policy can cost.

 John Smith is 55 years old and has been denied for traditional life insurance because of his Stage IV prostate cancer.
 He does not want to burden his children with his final expenses so he plans on purchasing guaranteed issue life insurance.

-If John passes away within two years, Gerber Life will refund to his beneficiaries all premiums that had been paid plus 10% interest.
-However, if John happens to die because of an accident unrelated to his health within those two years, his beneficiaries will receive the full $20,000 death benefit.
+If John passes away within two years, the life insurance company will refund to his beneficiaries all premiums that had been paid plus a little interest.
+However, if John happens to die because of an accident unrelated to his health within those two years, his beneficiaries will receive the full $15,000 death benefit.
 After two years, his beneficiaries will receive the full death benefit regardless of how he dies.

 Jane Doe takes care of her 79-year-old mother Sally.
 Sally does not have any life insurance and Jane is worried that she won’t have the funds to give her mother the funeral she deserves.
 Jane decides to buy a guaranteed issue life insurance policy on Sally.

-Although this type of policy is easy to acquire, it offers less coverage and higher premiums than traditional life insurance, so explore all your options.
+Although this type of policy is easy to acquire because of its guaranteed acceptance, it offers less coverage and higher premiums than traditional life insurance, so explore all your options.
 If you aren’t sure if guaranteed issue life insurance is the best choice for you or want more information, contact us here at Quotacy and we can help you.